Nicholas Barnes | Munro Leys Lawyers | FIJI

 Judith Preston is a solicitor who has been admitted to practice in New South Wales and the Northern Territory, since 1982.
 She holds a BA LLB from Macquarie University (1981) and a MEL from the University of Sydney (1994).
 Judith commenced work with the Northern Land Council (NLC) primarily representing Aboriginal Traditional Owners in land claims in the Northern Territory and related to other legal needs of Aboriginal communities in the NLC jurisdiction.

 She was instrumental in establishing the first public interest environmental law centre, the Environmental Defender’s Office (EDO), in NSW in 1984-85.
 Judith then worked in a number of leading legal practices including Baker & McKenzie, DLA Piper and undertook a range of commercial matters which included litigation.
-For the last twelve years she has taught at a range of educational institutions.
-Judith’s primary teaching is at Macquarie University in a variety of environmental law subjects at undergraduate and postgraduate level including biodiversity, climate change environmental litigation and supervising access to justice clinical programs at the Land and Environment Court of NSW.
+For the last fourteen years she has taught in a range of education institutions from primary to tertiary levels.
+Judith’s primary teaching is at Macquarie University in a variety of environmental law subjects at undergraduate and postgraduate level including biodiversity, climate change, heritage and environmental litigation as well as supervising access to justice clinical programs at the Land and Environment Court of NSW.

 She has been a Board member of EDO NSW Ltd and presently a Board member of the John Mac Foundation Ltd dedicated to supporting the education of tertiary students from a refugee background as well as capacity building in South Sudan.

-She is currently finalising a PhD at Western Sydney University researching the question of how Indigenous knowledge can be effectively integrated into environmental decision-making to achieve both beneficial outcomes for environmental protection and Aboriginal self-determination.
+She is currently finalising a PhD at Western Sydney University researching the question of how Indigenous knowledge can be effectively integrated into environmental decision-making to achieve both beneficial outcomes for environmental protection and Aboriginal self-determination in Australia.